This section covers common questions that administrators may have regarding the OSSLT.

 - Extended periodic supervised breaks

-What can students have access to during the assessment?
+What can students have access to during the test?

-During the assessment, students can have access to the following:
+During the test, students can have access to the following:

 - Headphones for listening to questions